shiyanhui/Young/README.md

         mogno
         rs.initiate()

-The next step you shoud initialize the database.
+The next step you should initialize the database.

     fab init